adaltas/node-nikita/src/render.coffee.md

       do_write = =>
         if not options.engine and options.source
           extension = path.extname options.source
+          switch extension
-          options.engine = 'nunjunks' if extension is '.j2'
+            when '.js2' then options.engine = 'nunjunks'
+            when '.eco' then options.engine = 'eco'
         options.source = null
         @write(options).then callback
       do_read_source()